 \subsection{Evaluating G4: Informative plausibility}

-Given an XAI method that meet \textbf{G3: Truthfulness}, to further validate whether clinical users can use their own assessment on explanation plausibility to judge decision quality and identify potential errors and biases, next we assess whether the human plausibility assessment is informative.
-We do so in two steps: \textbf{1}) proposing a novel plausibility metric modality specific feature importance (\textbf{MSFI}) on multi-modal explanation task that bypasses physicians' manual assessment; and \textbf{2}) testing the correlation between plausibility metric and decision quality metric.
+Given an XAI method that meets G3: Truthfulness, to further validate whether clinical users can use their own assessment on explanation plausibility to judge decision quality and identify potential errors and biases, next we assess whether the human plausibility assessment is informative.
+We do so in two steps: \textbf{1}) proposing a novel plausibility metric -- modality-specific feature importance (\textbf{MSFI}) -- on multi-modal explanation task that bypasses physicians' manual assessment; and \textbf{2}) testing the correlation between plausibility metric and decision quality metric.